mamun2519/workshop/react-design-patterns/readme.md

 - Reusing component logic
 - Adding extra features like authentication, logging, etc.
 - Modifying props or behavior of the wrapped component without changing the original component.

+## Render Props

+A render prop is a pattern in React where a component uses a function prop to know what to render.
+This pattern allows you to share code between components using a function that returns a React element.

+Instead of the component rendering something directly, it provides a function (a "render prop") to the consumer of the component.
+This function then returns what the component should render.

+Why is Render Props Important?

+Reusable Logic: Render props allow for code reuse across multiple components.
+You can share logic between components without using inheritance or mixins.
+Separation of Concerns: By separating logic from presentation, render props help keep components more focused on a single responsibility.
+Flexibility: Render props provide a high level of flexibility.
+You can change what gets rendered based on the function you pass to the component, and you can control how components behave by passing different functions.
+Composability: You can compose different behaviors by using multiple render prop components.
+Each component can provide its own logic, and the consumer can decide how to combine them.